Konnichiwa Japanese learners!

 There are loads of lessons suitable for beginners and most of her lessons are taught in English.
 She also has a few Japanese-only videos with English subs for more advanced learners.

 You might have heard of JapanesePod101, an awesome way to learn Japanese online with audio lessons.
 Did you know they also have a YouTube channel?
 Yep, loads of fantastic content is available for free, and you don’t have to be a JapanesePod101 member to enjoy it.

 Although JapanesePod101 have online courses for every level, their YouTube channel is mostly aimed at beginners.
 They have loads of videos on basic Japanese phrases, and can even teach you how to read and write hiragana and katakana.
 I also love their fun videos on Japanese slang and anime words.

-There are new videos almost every day, so this channel is a great one to follow to get your regular Japanese listening practise in.
+There are new videos almost every day, so this channel is a great one to follow to get your regular Japanese listening practice in.